Symbolics: The 3600 series

 In 1983, a year later than planned, Symbolics introduced the 3600 family of Lisp machines.
 Code-named the "L-machine" internally, the 3600 family was an innovative new design, inspired by the CADR architecture but sharing few of its implementation details.
 The main processor had a 36-bit word (divided up as 4 or 8 bits of tags, and 32 bits of data or 28 bits of memory address).
 Memory words were 44 bits, the additional 8 bits being used for error-correcting code (ECC).
 The instruction set was that of a stack machine.
 The 3600 architecture provided 4,096 hardware registers, of which half were used as a cache for the top of the control stack; the rest were used by the microcode and time-critical routines of the operating system and Lisp run-time environment.
 Hardware support was provided for virtual memory, which was common for machines in its class, and for garbage collection, which was unique.

 The original 3600 processor was a microprogrammed design like the CADR, and was built on several large circuit boards from standard TTL integrated circuits, both features being common for commercial computers in its class at the time.
 Central processing unit (CPU) clock speed varied depending on which instruction was being executed, but was typically around 5 MHz.
 Many Lisp primitives could be executed in a single clock cycle.
-Disk input/output (I/O) was handled by multitasking at the microcode level.
+Disk input/output (I/O) was handled by multitasking inside of the microcode level.
 A 68000 processor (termed the front-end processor, (FEP)) started the main computer up, and handled the slower peripherals during normal operation.
 An Ethernet interface was standard equipment, replacing the Chaosnet interface of the LM-2.

 The 3600 was roughly the size of a household refrigerator.
 This was partly due to the size of the processor (the cards were widely spaced to allow wire-wrap prototype cards to fit without interference) and partly due to the size of disk drive technology in the early 1980s.
 At the 3600's introduction, the smallest disk that could support the ZetaLisp software was 14 in wide (most 3600s shipped with the 10½-inch Fujitsu Eagle).
 The 3670 and 3675 were slightly shorter in height, but were essentially the same machine packed a little tighter.
 The advent of 8 in, and later 5+1/4 in, disk drives that could hold hundreds of megabytes led to the introduction of the 3640 and 3645, which were roughly the size of a two-drawer file cabinet.